 Accurate and timely data collection will be essential to identifying the outreach services required across an area, establishing appropriately resourced services and monitoring service delivery and quality outcomes.
-Therefore, a data clerk will be integral to the team.
+Therefore, an administrator/administrative assistant will be integral to the team.

 All clinical staff must have time allocated within their workplan for administrative duties.